Storm News

 12.17

 5am 21st February 1954 Rain depression from ex TC on 9-11th, then Tropical Cyclone 195303 from midday Friday to early Sunday morning.
 '54 Flood Disaster.
 Clear skies Sunday.
 All communications failed.
 Highest ever peak Lismore (maybe 12.63m), Kyogle, Casino, Nimbin and Murwillumbah.
+Some locations had over 1,000mm of rain in 12 days.

 [Surface] [Upper]